 The old adage that a dog dog is a good dog can be true, and can also help a strained dog.
 Getting as much extra energy as possible can help your dog’s friend reduce unwanted behaviors.
 In addition, hormones released by activity fight cortisol.

 Create a quiet space.

+Lastly, in Can stress influence your dog’s health?
 Give your dog a nice, quiet and quiet area to wander around when things get stressful.
 This can be especially useful if dog stress is triggered by parties, thunderstorms, or other noisy events at and around the house.
-Set up a small room with everything the dog needs including food, water, a comfortable bed and some games.
+Set up a small room with everything the dog needs healthy food, water, a comfortable dog bed, and some games.
 You can even play a classic CD to help your dog feel better.